RoelofBlommaert/Thesis-2024/README.md

 2. [Detectron object counting.py](https://github.com/RoelofBlommaert/Thesis-2024/blob/main/Scripts/Video%20Analytics/Detectron%20object%20counting.py) is a file that calls the `Detectron object counting.py` file, individually loops through the videos and saves the unique labels of objects detected and the unique object count.
 This file loops through the videos individually since the dependencies and computational power necessary for the detectron2 package can cause errors frequently.
 Isolating the package in one file makes this more manageable.

-3. Despite [Visual_complexity_main.m] (https://github.com/RoelofBlommaert/Thesis-2024/blob/main/Visual_complexity_main.m) being in main, it is part of the video analysis procedure, which calculates the measures outlined in Overgoor et al. (2022) for video analysis, and also used the Helper functions/Saliency Toolbox by Rosenholtz et al. (2007).
+3. Despite [Visual_complexity_main.m] (https://github.com/RoelofBlommaert/Thesis-2024/blob/main/Visual_complexity_main.m) being in main, it is part of the video analysis procedure, which calculates the measures outlined in Overgoor et al. (2022) for video analysis, used the Helper functions by Rosenholtz et al. (2007), and handled the Saliency Toolbox by Walthers and Koch (2007).

 ## c.
 Data exploration